Surfing Sri Lanka / Everything You Need to Know

 Crowds

-In the Eastern Province, Arugam Bay is the main attraction and located directly in town.
-You’ll likely find dozens of surfers out at all times.
-Eager surfers are up and on it long before first light to beat the crowds and the heat, mostly the crowds.
+In the eastern province, Arugam Bay is the main attraction and located directly in town.
+The lineup is typically quite crowded, as lots of eager surfers are up and on it long before first light.
+That being said, it’s a great wave, and every now and then you can score windows with lighter crowds.

 Water Temperature

-The water temperature in Sri Lanka ranges from about 80 to 84 degrees Fahrenheit or 27 to 29 degrees Celsius all year long.
-So be prepared to enjoy all those board shorts and bikini sessions, although you might want to wear a rash guard from time to time for some extra protection from the powerful sun.
+The water temperature in Sri Lanka ranges from about 80 to 84 degrees Fahrenheit (27 to 29 degrees Celsius) all year long, so be prepared to enjoy board shorts and bikini sessions (although you might want to wear a rash guard from time to time to protect yourself from the powerful sun).

 green tuk tuk under palm trees in sri lanka